Routparesh/odin-recipes/README.md

 # odin-recipes
 This is a basic html recipes project
-I have learn html boilerplate setup how to creat links and tags? order list and unorderlist img setup
+I have learn basic html